 When I’m doing something that I don’t enjoy, or am worrying about thinking about things I still need to do whilst doing something I do enjoy, my stomach and jaw are the ones that know about it first.

 They take up the load without me even being aware of it.
 My gentlemanfriend caught sight of me walking down the road the other day and said I looked very tense.
 I thought I was just having a pleasant wander and shop window browse.
 Well I was, but my body chemistry was not.
 It was working overtime.
 That’s not good.
 It also frightens children.

-My dentist has told me I’m wearing away my teeth and need crowns and asked if I grind them at night….eeeee I had no idea, it’s the child frightening tight jaw.
+My dentist has told me I’m wearing away my teeth and need crowns and asked if I grind them at night….eeeee I had no idea!

 So…… soft stomach, relaxed jaw, calm body chemistry, less dental appointments.
 There’s lots more about why it’s good for your health but that’ll do to be going along with.